This page provides an opinionated set of guidelines for instrumenting your code.

 Time series that are not present until something happens are difficult

-to correctly handle them.
-To avoid this, export
+correctly handle them.
+To avoid this, export a default value such as

-would be misleading) for any time series you know may exist in
+any time series you know may exist in advance.

 Most Prometheus client libraries (including Go, Java, and Python) will